-What inspired you to write your most recent novel, The Origin of Species?
+What inspired you to write your novel The Origin of Species?

 Most of my books go back a long way, and this one goes back, in part, to a book I read in the early 1980’s called The Selfish Gene, by Richard Dawkins.
 By looking at evolutionary mechanics from the perspective of genes rather than of whole organisms, Dawkins was able to put forward a convincing evolutionary explanation for altruism.
 He thus threw a monkey wrench into many people’s usual notions of good and evil, including my own.
 I never quite saw the world in the same way after that book: it felt like a darker place but also, in some ways, more wondrous, working as it did according to laws whose nuances and interrelations had developed over billions of years.
 At that stage in my life the idea of becoming a writer was still a bit of a pipe dream, but I had already begun to wonder how I might one day find a way to explore the implications of evolutionary theory in fiction.